 A loan officer or mortgage broker collects the many documents necessary for your application.
-The underwriter verifies your identification, checks your credit history, and assesses your financial situation — including your income, cash reserves, equity investment, financial assets and other risk factors.
+An underwriter then verifies your identification, checks your credit history and assesses your financial situation — including your income, cash reserves, equity investment, financial assets and other risk factors.

-Many banks closely follow underwriting guidelines from Fannie Mae and Freddie Mac, the giant government-sponsored enterprises that keep the U.S. mortgage market running smoothly.
-The underwriter might assess your mortgage application manually or run it through a software program to make the determination.
+Many banks closely follow underwriting guidelines from Fannie Mae and Freddie Mac, the government-sponsored enterprises that keep the U.S. mortgage market running smoothly.

-The underwriter’s job is to assess delinquency risk, meaning the overall risk that you would not repay the mortgage.
-To do so, they evaluate factors that help them understand your financial situation, including:
+A mortgage underwriter’s job is to assess delinquency risk, meaning the overall risk that you would not repay the mortgage.
+To do so, the underwriter evaluates factors that help the lender understand your financial situation, including:

 - Your credit score

 - Your credit report

 - The property you intend to buy

 The underwriter then documents their assessments and weigh various elements of your loan application as a whole when deciding whether they think the risk level is acceptable.